-Thirty-three patients were pre-screened for the efficacy portion of the Phase 2 prexigebersen + LDAC combination study.
-Thirty patients were enrolled and 17 patients were deemed evaluable.
-The interim data that we released on March 6, 2019 showed that 11 (65%) of the 17 evaluable patients had a response, including five (29%) who achieved CR, including one CR_i and one morphologic leukemia free state, and six (35%) stable disease responses, including two patients who had greater than a 50% reduction in bone marrow blasts.
+Results from the Phase 1b clinical trial demonstrated it is safe to add prexigebersen to LDAC, which appears to yield better response rates in this AML patient population.
+A Phase 2 study was initiated to assess the efficacy of prexigebersen plus LDAC in newly diagnosed AML patients.
+Thirty patients were enrolled and 17 patients were deemed evaluable (Table 2).
+The interim data showed that 11 (65%) of the 17 evaluable patients had a response, including five (29%) who achieved CR, including one CR_i and one morphologic leukemia free state, and six (35%) stable disease responses, including two patients who had greater than a 50% reduction in bone marrow blasts.
 The efficacy data from the 17 evaluable patients was very favorable compared to the reported CR, CRp and CRi rates of 7 to 13% with LDAC treatment alone.
 Importantly, through investigation by the principal investigators, it was observed that 68% of patients were secondary AML patients, a difficult class to treat.